 None of that excuses Rangers, but it’s the nature of football right now.
 In the world of normal jobs, there are many companies who wouldn’t hire anyone with a criminal record.
 There are some who would, and many of those would be lauded for doing so.
 Footballers can be considered to hold a privileged position, though.
 A number of them are role models for kids and adults alike.
 There’s a more than fair argument for believing that football as a whole should hold higher standards.
 Even when stars of other spheres seem unaffected by criminal activity, that doesn’t mean football couldn’t have bucked the trend.
 It’s never going to happen, of course, but there’s plenty of merit in suggesting that’s where we should look for the game to go.

 Our culture also promotes rehabilitation.
 The idea that someone who has served their time deserves a second chance is the sign of a progressive society.
 We all know mistakes can be made, we’ll know people who have made them, and we don’t want to live in a world where such things restrict you for the rest of your life.
 Some crimes and some people are beyond rehabilitation, but the vast majority are not.
-In the case of Flanagan, or other footballers with similar offences, there’s plenty of examples to suggest he’s more likely to have this as a one-off incident in his life.
+In the case of Flanagan, or other footballers with similar offenses, you can learn more about Epson resetter there’s plenty of examples to suggest he’s more likely to have this as a one-off incident in his life.
 Maybe, somehow, football has the right approach from very dubious motivations.

 If I’m honest, I don’t know where I sit on this debate.
 I don’t think it matters, on reflection.
 There are plenty of reasons to hold either view.
 When you consider just how closely our management team has worked with Flanagan over his career, you can safely say they know him better than any Rangers fan does.
 For them to see him as someone worthy of signing affirms my hope that what he done is something he’s never likely to repeat.
 He’s now branded forever, the price of being in the public eye and making a mistake.
 I wouldn’t ask any Rangers fan to change their view on whether he should be part of our club or not.
 All I would say is that those who don’t agree with you aren’t somehow right or wrong.
 This one goes far deeper than just one player who has signed for Rangers.